 We are implementing a “contactless” procedure for all local pick-up orders.
 When you arrive, please remain outside and call us at 319-739-5014.
 This is a new number which rings directly to our e-commerce department.
 We will bring your items outside the front entrance and allow you to retrieve your purchases from a cart.
 We will no longer be asking for a signature when you pick up your items.
 Our team members will be required to wear a face mask; please also consider wearing a face mask when you come for a pick up.

 Helms Career Centers

-Our Career Centers located inside of our Clinton, Muscatine and Keokuk, Iowa stores and our Moline, Illinois store remain temporarily closed.
+Our Career Centers located inside of our Clinton, Muscatine and Keokuk, Iowa stores and our Moline, Illinois store are reopening according to the following schedule:

 Day Habilitation Centers

-Our Day Habilitation programs in Cedar Rapids, Iowa City and the Quad Cities resumed operation in July.
+Our Day Habilitation programs in Cedar Rapids, Iowa City and the Quad Cities have resumed normal operations.
 Our programs in Clinton and Burlington are permanently closed.